 The reasons that can cause unexpected issues in shipping are divided into two groups: natural and man-governed.
 Natural reasons include cataclysms, catastrophes, disasters like floods, hurricanes, storms, volcanic eruptions, and so on.
 The second type includes wars and armed conflicts, riots, and government restrictions.
 Epidemics are also in this category.
 That’s why many transport providers considered the outbreak of the pandemic as a force majeure a year ago.

 How Force Majeure Effects Shipping And What To Do If This Happened To You

 Primarily, a force majeure in shipping can disrupt everything that has been preplanned.
 Expect different delays or corrected shipping arrangements.
-A price increase is also possible, depending on the reasons behind a force majeure.
+A price increase is also possible, depending on the reasons behind an unpleasant moment.
 Take into account that not all insurance companies offer comprehensive coverage for force majeure cases.
-Remember, the absence of a paragraph about force majeure in your shipping contract means that you aren’t protected from it.
-Study the agreement between parties carefully and ask a transport provider about their policy, if necessary.
+Remember, the absence of a paragraph about unexpected situations in your shipping contract means that you aren’t protected from them.
+Study the agreement between the parties carefully and ask a transport provider about their policy, if necessary.

 With EasyHaul, you shouldn’t even think about a force majeure in shipping.
 We’re a team of dedicated and experienced professionals who can help you with any request regarding shipping.
 At EasyHaul, we do the heavy lifting for you.
 Look no further if you’re eager to transport a vehicle from an auction like AutoBidMaster or Salvagebid.
 Follow our guide on how to register and place your order to get a streamlined and stress-free experience.
 If you have questions, we’re ready to answer them weekdays from 6:00 AM to 4:00 PM Pacific Standard Time at + 1 (360) 776-3596.
 You can contact us via our online form as well.